woocommerce/woocommerce/readme.txt

 * Added functions which show tax/vat conditionally
 * Fixed variations - Incorrectly used instead $product_custom_fields of $parent_custom_fields
 * Made use of transients to store average ratings and improve performance
+* Adding cart item resets shipping - so free shipping etc is selected when going over a threshold

 = 1.1.3 - 27/10/2011 =
 * Improved Force SSL Setting - now forces https urls for enqueued scripts and styles